American Philosophical Association

 The American Philosophical Association (APA) is the main professional organization for philosophers in the United States.
 Founded in 1900, its mission is to promote the exchange of ideas among philosophers, to encourage creative and scholarly activity in philosophy, to facilitate the professional work and teaching of philosophers, and to represent philosophy as a discipline.
 The APA's governance has included Robert Audi, Jaegwon Kim and Ruth Barcan Marcus.

 Activities

 The association has three divisions: Pacific, Central, and Eastern.
 Each division organizes a large annual conference.
 The biggest of these is the Eastern Division Meeting, which usually attracts around 2,000 philosophers and takes place in a different East Coast city each December.
 The Eastern Division Meeting is also the United States' largest recruitment event for philosophy jobs, with numerous universities sending teams to interview candidates for academic posts.
 The two evening receptions are traditionally referred to as 'smokers,' a carry over from the days in which smoking was common.
 These events serve the dual purpose of informally continuing interviews and catching up with friends from across the country.

+Presidents

 The presidency of a division of the American Philosophical Association is considered to be a professional honor.

-Recent presidents of the Eastern Division include Louise Antony, Sally Haslanger, Linda Martín Alcoff, Paul Guyer, Edward S. Casey, Daniel Dennett, Virginia Held, John Cooper, T. M. Scanlon, Stanley Cavell, Alexander Nehamas, Ernest Sosa, Jerry Fodor, Seyla Benhabib, Kwame Anthony Appiah, Christine Korsgaard, and Robert Nozick.
-Recent presidents of the Central Division include Steven Nadler, Margaret Atherton, Peter van Inwagen, Ted Cohen, Eleonore Stump, Karl Ameriks, Stephen Darwall, Marcia Baron, Allan Gibbard, Alvin Plantinga, Sally Sedgwick, Elliott Sober, Claudia Card and Lawrence Sklar.
-Recent presidents of the Pacific Division include Terence Parsons, John Martin Fischer, Alison Wylie, Calvin Normore, Jeffrie Murphy, Hubert Dreyfus, Richard Wollheim, and Paul Churchland.
+Recent presidents of the Eastern Division include:

+Recent presidents of the Central Division include:

+Recent presidents of the Pacific Division include: